● Cardiac anatomy and microstructure using histology and diffusion tensor MRI, and the structural underpinning of cardiac function.

 ● Ex vivo cardiac MRI, confocal microscopy, image analysis, preclinical models of cardiovascular disease, cardiac Langendorff preparations.

-● Previously researched novel measures of diastolic function using echocardiography, and on the development of anti-thrombin nanoparticles for site-specific anticoagulation without increasing bleeding risk.
+● Anti-thrombin nanoparticles for site-specific anticoagulation without increasing bleeding risk.

 Daniel Ennis, Postdoctoral Faculty Sponsor